Otrzymaliśmy zapytanie, a ktoś wkrótce skontaktuje się z Tobą.

 You will get a notification to your email address.

 If you have any questions feel free to contact us anytime.

 This unique adventure with Wild-Trails will take you on the most exciting tour of Nagorno-Karabakh and will show you the hidden beauty of the Lesser Caucasus.
-In order to help the region we will be visiting, all proceeds from this tour will be donated to HALO Trust, the only agency clearing minefields and cluster munition strikes in Nagorno-Karabakh.
+In order to help the region we will be visiting, 10% from the cost of the tour will be donated to HALO Trust, the only agency clearing minefields and cluster munition strikes in Nagorno-Karabakh.

 Do you dare to travel where few go?

 Sign with us and have a unique, rarely-experienced adventure!

 What does an adventure with Wild-Trails look like?

 This adventure is AUTHENTIC and LOCALLY FLAVORED.
 Forget about being a tourist - roll up your sleeves becase we’re getting our hands dirty.